GLANCECAM 3

 Available in the App Store since 2018 and constantly updated, GlanceCam is a convenient solution with lots of options for the video stream.

-The app works and looks great on Ventura and is unobtrusive and uncluttered, but has advanced capabilities such as Insta-zoom (hold down the mouse right button to temporarily maximize the window) and Always on top (float the camera window above any other); it supports 4K, H.265 and audio streams, includes automation-friendly features (keyboard shortcuts, Apple Script, a URL scheme, send HTTP GET requests to IoT devices...), can launch at startup, operate in Zoom mode and do many more nerdy things.
+The app works and looks great on Sonoma and is unobtrusive and uncluttered, but has advanced capabilities such as Insta-zoom (hold down the mouse right button to temporarily maximise the window) and Always on Top (float the camera window above any other); it supports 4K, H.265 and audio streams, includes automation-friendly features (keyboard shortcuts, Apple Script, a URL scheme, send HTTP GET requests to IoT devices...), can launch at startup, operate in Zoom mode and do many more nerdy things.
 And there's good documentation to help you get started!

-Version 3 launched after 2 years of development, with lots of new features and improvements, some included in the new GlanceCam Pro option; GlanceCam 3.5 added Apple silicon support with significantly reduced CPU and RAM usage.
+Version 4 launched after 18 months of development, with lots of new features and improvements, some included in the optional GlanceCam Pro upgrade, and provides exceptional Apple silicon support.

-GlanceCam is made with love by Cesare, a Mac and iOS developer based in Italy, but Milla's contribution figuring out the hard stuff while taking long walks cannot be discounted 🐺🏃.
+GlanceCam is made with love by Cesare, a Mac and iOS developer from Italy, but Milla's contribution figuring out the hard stuff while taking walks is essential 🐺🏃.

-GlanceCam 3 new minimalistic UI, showing Milla resting her coder mind
+GlanceCam 4 minimalistic UI, showing Milla resting her coder mind

 App Store ratings